 Rabat was founded in the 12th century and retains many of its architectural features reflecting the Islamic and French eras.
 It was built as the capital of the French protectorate in Morocco in the early 20th century.
 Rabat is one of the most important UNESCO sites in Morocco.
 It combines modern landmarks with historical buildings, such as the Kasbah of the Udayas, the Hassan Tower, and the archaeological site of Chellah.

-Book your trip now and embark on an unforgettable adventure.
+Book your trip now and embark on an unforgettable adventure!

-How many UNESCO sites in Morocco?
+How Many UNESCO Sites in Morocco?

 There are nine UNESCO World Heritage sites in Morocco, including archaeological sites, historic cities, and kasbahs.